xtendoo-corporation/xtendoo/xtendoo_sale_order_date_value/README.rst

    !! changes will be overwritten.                   !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-In sale order date value new field.
+In sale order date value new fields.

 Credits